joaoschwabe/joaoschwabe/README.md

 I'm a 19 years old web and mobile developer

-- Focusing on NEextJs, TypeScript and SSR
+- Focusing on NextJs, TypeScript and SSR

 ### Skills